-Scales the sparse vector x by alpha and adds the result to the dense vector y, with both vectors containing double-precision values.
+Scales the sparse vector x by alpha and adds the result to the dense vector y, with both vectors containing single-precision values.

 - iOS 9.0+

 - macOS 10.11+

 - Mac Catalyst 13.0+Beta

 - watchOS 3.0+

 The number of nonzero entries in the sparse vector x.

 Pointer to the dense storage for the values of the sparse vector x.
 The corresponding entry in